raketenkater/LOL-report-bot/README.md

 This is a Bot that Automates reporting in LOL

-currently only working on the resolution 1280X720
+Currently, only working on client resolution 1280X720

+client language supported German and English

 Create a picture of your mate's names in the end screen after a game and add them to the mate's folder to exclude them from reporting

 # install
 pip install -r requirements.txt